 The dining room was the first shiplap wall I created in our home and we enjoyed the simplicity of this space for a couple of years before Anewall reached out to do a collaboration.
 I was in love with their amazing murals and so I decided to take a leap and switch things up a little in here - this room had the perfect stretch of blank wall to feature a mural.
 And I love how it turned out.
 The update feels a bit more modern while still holding onto that vintage-y farmhouse vibe.
-It catches the light so beautifully at different times of the day and seems to come alive at dusk.
+The bentwood chairs were $25 on Facebook Marketplace and the DIY Anthro inspired pendant light can be found here:

 Hi!
 I'm Laura - pastor's wife, homeschooling mom of five and avid DIY-er.
 Simple Farmhouse style, to me, is a handmade home that works on a budget.
 It's having a table that can handle lots of 'love' from five kids without any stress about keeping things perfect.
 It's finding simple and creative approaches to functionality and design.
 And it's incorporating pieces with a past in order to remind us of why the present is so precious.
 It's all about family.
 After all, the most important things in life happen at home.

 The homeschool room is just off of our kitchen.
 It gets a ton of light so I felt confident painting it a cozy shade of grey and warming it up with some twinkle lights for a little whimsy.
 And this version of the room has since made it's way around Pinterest.
-We used Ana White plans again to build an extra long table that works hard as a desk for our four younger children.
+We used Ana White plans to build an extra long table that worked hard as a desk (now it's working as the baking table).
 The DIY map frame and chalk board were budget friendly ways to make the space more functional for us.

-The most recent addition to our home is a DIY laptop station has also received some Pinterest attention during this season of so many families doing school at home.
+The DIY laptop station has also received some Pinterest attention during this season of so many families doing school at home.
 We claimed an empty wall in our living room, made a simple desk, then made over an old cabinet for storing tech items and keeping cozy throws in reach.
 It has brought so much more functionality to our home.
 You can find it here: